-Moving averages are one of the most important tools in my trading toolkit.
+Moving averages are one of the most important technical analysis tools I use.
 They help me figure out:

 I rate moving averages above news, economic data, earnings, and just about any indicator you can think of.